-The following six California English-language arts academic content standards from the Reading Comprehension strand are assessed on the CAHSEE by 18 test questions and are represented in this booklet by 46 released test questions.
+The following six California English-language arts academic content standards from the Reading Comprehension strand are assessed on the CAHSEE and are represented in this booklet by 41 released test questions.
 These questions represent only a few of the ways in which these standards may be assessed on the CAHSEE.